The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/live-letter-reaper-explained.md

   * Void Reaper and Cross Reaper seem to have a 1.5s global cooldown, meaning they will be much faster than all of your other weapon skills.
   * We are unsure if Void Reaper and Cross Reaper will have positional requirements, but we believe they may.
   * Just like Gibbet and Gallows, using one will buff the other, so you will alternate.
 It is highly likely that you will be encouraged to start with Void Reaper, similar to what they have done with Gibbet / Gallows
-* You spend 2 stacks of Lemure X on Lemure Slice or Lemure Scythe
+* You spend 2 stacks of Lemure X on Lemure Slice or Lemure Scythe.

   * Lemure X are the purple orbs in the gauge above.
 * You use your last Lemure Soul to cast a finisher called Communio:

-  * Communio requires one Lemure Soul
+  * Communio requires one Lemure Soul.
-  * Communio ends the Lemure Shroud status
+  * Communio ends the Lemure Shroud status.
-  * Communio has a cast time of 1.3s
+  * Communio has a cast time of 1.3s.
   * Communio has a base global cooldown of 2.5, like your other abilities but since it is a spell will be unaffected by skillspeed.

 So your Lemure Shroud will look like this in single target: